 The results of the SEDAR 68 OA (2022) assessment indicated that the scamp and yellowmouth grouper stock complex was overfished but not experiencing overfishing.
 As per the Magnuson-Stevens Act, the Council has two years from the time when it receives notification that a stock is overfished from the National Marine Fisheries Service (NMFS) to prepare and implement a new rebuilding plan.
 The Council was notified on September 21, 2023; therefore, the plan must be implemented by September 2025.
 In June 2023, the Council received guidance that in the absence of fishing mortality, assuming long-term average recruitment, the stock would be able to be rebuilt in 10 years.
-The Magnuson-Stevens Act National Standard 1 Guidelines indicates that if the stock is expected to rebuild in 10 years or less, then T{max} is 10 years (50 CFR §600.310(j)(3)(i)(B)(1)).
+The Magnuson-Stevens Act National Standard 1 Guidelines indicates that if the stock is expected to rebuild in 10 years or less, then T{max} is 10 years (50 CFR $\S600.310(j)(3)(i)(B)(1)$).

 Alternative 1 (No Action) would not establish a rebuilding timeframe for the Scamp and Yellowmouth Grouper complex.
 This alternative would not provide biological, economic, or social benefit to the stock since it does not develop a rebuilding timeframe which is required under the Magnuson-Stevens Act if a stock is overfished.
 Alternative 2 would establish a rebuilding plan equal to T{min} (5 years) starting in 2025.
 Preferred Alternative 3 would establish a rebuilding plan using T{max} (10 years) starting in 2025.
-Of the viable alternatives, Alternative 2 would provide the highest biological benefit to the stock since it would rebuild the stock in the shortest amount of time, followed by Alternative 3.
-Alternative 3 is expected to have higher net economic and social benefits than Alternative 2 because it has a longer rebuilding schedule and would result in less restrictive management.
-Under both Alternative 2 and 3, SEDAR 68 OA (2022) indicated that there would be a greater than 50% chance of rebuilding the stock in 5 years (Figure 2.3.1).
+Alternative 2 and Preferred Alternative 3 would be expected to have higher biological benefits compared to Alternative 1 (No Action), because they are based on BSIA.
+Preferred Alternative 3 is expected to have higher net economic and social benefits than Alternative 2 because it has a longer rebuilding schedule and would result in less restrictive management.
+Under both Alternative 2 and Preferred Alternative 3, SEDAR 68 OA (2022) indicated that there would be a greater than 50% chance of rebuilding the stock in 5 years (Figure 2.3.1).